Strict-Transport-Security

 Browsers do this as attackers may intercept HTTP connections to the site and inject or remove the header.

-An example scenario
+Strict Transport Security example scenario

-You log into a free Wi-Fi access point at an airport and start surfing the web, visiting your online banking service to check your balance and pay a couple of bills.
+Assume you have logged into a free Wi-Fi access point at an airport and start surfing the web, visiting your online banking service to check your balance and pay a couple of bills.
 Unfortunately, the access point you're using is actually a hacker's laptop, and they're intercepting your original HTTP request and redirecting you to a clone of your bank's site instead of the real thing.
 Now your private data is exposed to the hacker.

 Strict Transport Security resolves this problem; as long as you've accessed your bank's website once using HTTPS, and the bank's website uses Strict Transport Security, your browser will know to automatically use only HTTPS, which prevents hackers from performing this sort of man-in-the-middle attack.

-How the browser handles it
+How the browser handles Strict Transport Security

 header, the browser records this information, so that future attempts to load the site using HTTP will automatically use HTTPS instead.